DuncanWalter/spider-web/packages/create-reducer/README.md

 dispatch(fooActions.add({ id: 2, name: 'bill' }))

 // entity's reference count is decremented,
-// but it was referenced twice to it is not
+// but it was referenced twice so it is not
 // removed
 dispatch(fooActions.remove({ id: 2, name: 'bill' }))